ackyxu/HockeyShotStats/README.md

 *For Phase 2 of the Project:*
 - As a user, I want to be able to retrieve all the matches I previous imported in a past session of the program.
+- As a user, I want to be able to choose which session I want to import (i.e have a session containing matches from a single season).
 - As a user, I want to be able to save all the matches I retrieve in the current session, so I won't need to call to retrieve the matches again in the future sessions.
-- As a user, I want to be able to have a option to save my current session of matches or not, and option to load a different session (for different a hockey season)
+- As a user, I want to be able to have an option to save my current session of matches or not, and option to load a different session (for different a hockey season)
+- As a user, I wamt to be able to parse the JSON API call from NHL Stats into the Objects in my program